Estimating Earth's Temperature Response with Transformed and Augmented OLS: Introduction

-We find that the TAOLS estimate of ECS is generally lower than the MLE reported in BCS (2020), with the ECS from the MLE exceeding the upper bound of our 95\% confidence interval.
-Quantitatively, while the MLE yields a point ECS estimate of 2.8 ${{}^\circ}$ C, the TAOLS method produces a range of 2.12 ${{}^\circ}$ C to 2.49 ${{}^\circ}$ C. The precise value of ECS remains a subject of extensive debate within the climate research community (cf. \citet{RoeBaker2007} ).
-Some studies propose an ECS below 2 ${{}^\circ}$ C (e.g., \citet* {lewis2015implications} ), whereas others indicate values exceeding 4.5 ${{}^\circ}$ C (e.g., \citet*{bjordal2020} ).
-In this context, by employing an alternative econometric approach, this study contributes to this discourse by providing evidence for a moderate ECS.
+We find that the TAOLS estimates of ECS are consistently lower than the corresponding MLE estimates reported in BCS~(2020), with each MLE ECS estimate exceeding the upper bound of the corresponding 95\% TAOLS confidence interval.
+Quantitatively, while the MLE yields a point ECS estimate of $ 2.80^{\circ}$C for a focal case, the TAOLS method produces a range of $ 1.81^{\circ}$C to $2.49^{\circ}$C. The precise value of ECS remains a subject of extensive debate within the climate research community (cf.\ Roe and Baker~\citep{RoeBaker2007}).
+Some studies propose an ECS below $2^{\circ} $C (e.g., Lewis and Curry~\citep{lewis2015implications}), whereas others indicate values exceeding $5^{\circ}$C (e.g., Bjordal et al.~ \citep{bjordal2020}).
+In this context, by applying a more robust estimator to the same dataset as BCS~(2020), this study contributes to this discourse by providing empirical evidence for a moderate ECS.